 - Pride of place (literally, as they are on hills and visible from afar) in the City of Armagh must go to the two cathedrals, both dedicated to Saint Patrick.
-The Church of Ireland cathedral, built of reddish stone and right in the centre of the city, dates back to around 445.
+The Church of Ireland cathedral, built of reddish stone and right in the center of the city, dates back to around 445.
 It has been, however, extensively rebuilt – without losing its essentially medieval character.
-The far younger Catholic cathedral was constructed as a statement of supremacy, one feels, featuring two enormous spires of 64 metres height.
-The styles of architecture and decoration in the two cathedrals is so different that visitors should try to see both.
+The far younger Catholic cathedral was constructed as a statement of supremacy, one feels, featuring two enormous spires of 64 meters height.
+The styles of architecture and decoration in the two cathedrals are so different that visitors should try to see both.

-- The Armagh Observatory (1790) and Armagh Planetarium (1968) are a short distance from the city centre and should be visited by anyone with an interest in astronomy and space.
+- The Armagh Observatory (1790) and Armagh Planetarium (1968) are a short distance from the city center and should be visited by anyone with an interest in astronomy and space.

 - The former palace of the Archbishop of Armagh, now used as council offices, the adjoining archbishop's private chapel are open to the public, as are the fine gardens surrounding them.
 The ruins of a medieval abbey are right near the entrance to the estate.

 - The Public Library on Abbey Street was founded in 1771 by Archbishop Richard Robinson and holds some fine 17th and 18th century English books – of which Jonathan Swift's own, annotated copy of the first edition of “Gulliver's Travels” is a real treasure.

 - Also, try to have a look at the former Market House (1815) now used as a library, and the former Armagh Gaol, sporting a mix of Georgian and Victorian styles.